act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-accessible-name.md

 ---
-name: Non-decorative image has accessible name
+name: Image has accessible name
 description: |
   Each image that is not marked as decorative, has an accessible name